This section includes information on: Hours of Opening, Collections, Services, How to Join, FAQs, and History.

 Hours of Opening

 A free hospital and housebound delivery services is available on Thursdays.
 Contact the Librarian for more details.
-There are substantial collections of both large print books and talking books on cassette.
-The Librarian can help you use the Internet and set up an email account.
+There are substantial collections of both large print books and talking books.

 How to Join

 Membership is free and open to all Shire residents.
-You need to complete a registration card and show proof of identity with current address.
+You need to show proof of identity with current address.
 Junior Members (under eighteen years) must have their registration signed by an adult.
 New members may borrow immediately.
-Initial borrowing is restricted to two items but once reliability is demonstrated restrictions are minimal.

 In 1946 the existing Grenfell Literary Institute was replaced by a local government library service, but this continued to be housed in the School of Arts building in Camp Street (now the Museum).
 In 1968 the Library moved to the RSL Rooms in Main Street and is still located there.